 Besides the most popular textiles just mentioned, there are three products that are truly unique, and that you won't likely find outside India.

 Kashmir carpets may be the most famous carpets in the world.
-They are hand knitted and require a huge amount of work.
-In most cases, they have a floral design, also other motifs are possible.
-Carpet weaving is a valuable skill that one generation preserves and passes onto the next person.
+They are hand-knitted with intricate designs, made using pure wool or silk, and require a huge amount of work.
+In India, carpet weaving is considered to be a valuable skill that one generation preserves and passes on to the next.

 Pattachitra is one of the main traditional art forms of the Indian subcontinent.
 A pattachitra is a large piece of cloth that have numerous mythological and religious figures, depicting stories from Hindu mythology.